 Basically, there are two approaches to mining: Alone or as a member of a pool.
 Mining pools have some advantages, especially when you are not planning to invest big sums.
 While there are several pools you can join, they all work in almost the same way.
 The members of a mining pool work together and share their computing power.

-When your hardware is not specialized for mining, your chances of mining cryptocurrency successfully are not very big.
+When you do not own mining hardware, your chances of mining cryptocurrency successfully are not very big.
 With a mining pool you get regular and even payouts.
 However, these are relatively small.
 While all members of a pool are mining on their own, they agree to split the coins with all other members should they be successful.

 If you want to get a little insight into mining, you can try browser based CPU mining pools.
 A CPU miner is not the cheapest option as you will see in the next part of the text, but it will give you an insight to it all.